iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 > I don't see how this is useful if you don't really know where you got exposed and the date & time.
 And why not get an alert at the time of the event so an individual can remove themselves.
 Why doesn't a store owner get an alert so they know someone positive is in the store.
 It makes no sense that if we are trying to control the spread if this disease that this program doesn't seem a bit more comprehensive.
 After the fact seems a bit useless.
 Besides, it sucks battery.<br> :date: __2021-02-04 16:59:11__

 > Pretty useless since you can't let it know if you test positive without entering some sort of mysterious missing/failing verification code.
 Where is that supposed to come?
 Who knows because it is not mentioned in their guidance.<br> :date: __2021-02-03 21:59:10__

-> I have had countless people in my life get COVID 19 and this app has been silent.
-Absolutely a pointless app.<br> :date: __2021-01-27 06:52:38__